background imagebackground image

 “In just the past six months, the SEC introduced a cyber reporting framework that US-traded companies have to follow,” Constable said.
 “The US isn’t alone here either.
 In Australia, there has been an increase in litigation following cyber attacks.[5]
 As the risks grow in jurisdiction and frequency, they will continue to be important factors for boards to monitor and manage.”

 That’s especially true if there are personal consequences for company directors following a cyber attack on their organisation.
-In a recent article for The Times, Lawson Caisley, a partner at the law firm White & Case, said it could become more common for UK directors to “face personal liability and regulatory censure as a result of their company suffering or mishandling a cyberbreach.”
-He cited two actions against company directors in response to their management of a cyberbreach and failures to protect the personal information of customers.
-“Given the repeated warnings over many years as to the responsibility of boards for cybersecurity,” he said, “we may now be at the stage where the UK authorities decide to follow the lead of their US counterparts.”[6]
+In a recent article for The Times, Lawson Caisley, a partner at the law firm White & Case, said it could become more common for UK directors to “face personal liability and regulatory censure as a result of their company suffering or mishandling a cyber breach.”
+He cited two actions against company directors in response to their management of a cyber breach and failures to protect the personal information of customers.
+“Given the repeated warnings over many years as to the responsibility of boards for cyber security,” he said, “we may now be at the stage where the UK authorities decide to follow the lead of their US counterparts.”[6]

 UK directors who are attuned to their cyber risks – and have the systems and structures in place to manage them as well as possible – stand to protect themselves against such future liabilities.
 Further, they may also improve their chances of getting the insurance protection they need at the best possible terms.